vv01f/eidolon/README.md

 cabal sandbox init
 ```

+If the sandbox generation fails, please make sure, you are using the latest version of `cabal istall`.

 Then install all dependencies with the following command.
 This may lead you into dependency hell, as I am working with very new libraries.
+I am trying my best to avoid this.

 ```bash
 cabal install --only-dependencies